 Alejandro T. Acierto is an artist and musician whose work is largely informed by the breath, the voice, and the processes that enable them.
 He has exhibited artworks at the Film Society of Lincoln Center, Issue Project Room, MCA Chicago, Art Institute of Chicago, and Roman Susan and presented performance works at Rapid Pulse Performance Art Festival, the Brooklyn International Performance Art Festival, the KANEKO, Center for Performance Research, and Center for New Music and Technology.
 Recent projects were shown at the 2019 Havana Biennial in Matanzas and Boundary Gallery in Chicago.
 Noted for his “insatiable” performance by the New York Times, Acierto has performed written and improvised music extensively throughout the US and abroad as a soloist and chamber musician.
 He is also a clarinetist and founding member of the Chicago-based new music collective Ensemble Dal Niente.

-Acierto has also held residencies at Skowhegan School of Painting and Sculpture, Virginia Center for the Creative Arts, Banff Centre, High Concept Laboratories, Chicago Artists' Coalition and was an FT/FN/FG Consortium Fellow and a Center Program Artist at the Hyde Park Art Center.
-He received his undergraduate degree from DePaul University, an MM from Manhattan School of Music, an MFA in New Media Arts from University Illinois at Chicago (UIC), and was Artist-in-Residence for Critical Race Studies at Michigan State University for the 2017-18 academic year.
-He is currently a Mellon Assistant Professor of Digital Art and New Media at Vanderbilt University in Nashville, TN.
+Acierto has held residencies at Skowhegan School of Painting and Sculpture, VCCA, Banff Centre, High Concept Laboratories, LATITUDE, Chicago Artists' Coalition and was an FT/FN/FG Consortium Fellow and a Center Program Artist at the Hyde Park Art Center.
+A 3Arts Awardee, he received his undergraduate degree from DePaul University, an MM from Manhattan School of Music, an MFA in New Media Arts from University Illinois at Chicago (UIC) and was an inaugural Artist in Residence for Critical Race Studies at Michigan State University.
+He is currently an Andrew W. Mellon Assistant Professor of Digital Art and New Media at Vanderbilt University.